akash-mitra/fairy/README.md

 Fairy
 =====

-An automated Nginx based web server installer for Cloud Services such as DigitalOcean
+An automated Nginx, PHP FPM Web Server Installer for Cloud Services such as [DigitalOcean](https://m.do.co/c/029607f4dfd0)

 ## Features
-* Written for Ubuntu 14.04 LTS
+* Written for Ubuntu 16.04 LTS
 * Installs Nginx
 * Create virtual server block for nginx
 * Installs PHP, PHP APC, PHP Curl etc.
 * Supports PHP Fast Process Manager (php-fpm)
 * Installs Memcached
 * Installs Database (MariaDB / MySQL)
-* Installs Content Management System - Joomla
+* Optionally Installs PHP Composer and Laravel
 * Configures and Strengthens SSH
 * Activates Firewall
+* Optionally enables SWAP space in DO server and fixes a locale issue

 ## How to use Fairy
 Specify the values for the following variables to customize how the program should configure the webserver
-* SITENAME - Specify the site name of the first (default) website (e.g. SITENAME='akashmitra.com')
+* SITENAME - Specify the site name of the first (default) website (e.g. SITENAME='example.com')
-* SITEUSER - Specify the username of the default website (e.g., SITEUSER='akashmitra')
+* SITEUSER - Specify the username of the default website (e.g., SITEUSER='example')
 * PHP_SESSION_HANDLER - Whether the PHP session data should be stored in files or in memcached location.
 Currently it does not support database. (e.g. PHP_SESSION_HANDLER="files")
 * MEMCACHED_TCP_PORT - The TCP port that memcached should use for communication. (e.g., MEMCACHED_TCP_PORT="29216").
 Leave this variable blank if you wish memcached to use Unix domain socket
 * SESSION_SAVE_PATH - Specify PHP session.save_path when PHP_SESSION_HANDLER is neither files or memcached.
 This can be left empty if PHP_SESSION_HANDLER is files or memcached.